bbauska/Anti-Project2025/anti.md

 redesignated Housing and Home Finance Agency).
 Generally, this reform path could consolidate some programs, eliminate others that have failed to produce meaningful long-run results, and narrow the scope of many programs so that they are closer to what they were when they were created.”
-[Department of Housing and Urban Development, Project 2025, accessed 6/24/24]
+[Department of Housing and Urban Development, Project 2025, accessed 6/24/24]</p>

-Project 2025 called for the next conservative administration to “reset HUD” and reverse the Biden administration’s “corrosive progressive ideologies.”
+<p>Project 2025 called for the next conservative administration to “reset HUD” and reverse the Biden
+administration’s “corrosive progressive ideologies.”
 “A new conservative Administration will therefore need to: l Reset HUD.
 This effort should specifically include a broad reversal of the Biden Administration’s persistent implementation of corrosive progressive ideologies across the department’s programs.”
-[Department of Housing and Urban Development, Project 2025, accessed 6/24/24]
+[Department of Housing and Urban Development, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Personnel</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Project 2025 called on HUD to politicize the department by “immediately” appointing political appointees to various leadership positions.
+<p>Project 2025 called on HUD to politicize the department by “immediately” appointing political
+appointees to various leadership positions.
 “HUD political leadership should immediately assign all delegated powers to politically appointed PDAS, DAS, and other office leadership positions; change any current career leadership positions into political and non-career appointment positions; and use Senior Executive Service (SES) transfers to install motivated and aligned leadership.”
-[Department of Housing and Urban Development, Project 2025, accessed 6/24/24]
+[Department of Housing and Urban Development, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Real Estate</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Project 2025 called on the Federal Housing Administration to increase the mortgage insurance premium on all products above 20-year terms and maintain MIP for all below 20-year terms and refinances.
+<p>Project 2025 called on the Federal Housing Administration to increase the mortgage insurance
+premium on all products above 20-year terms and maintain MIP for all below 20-year terms and refinances.
 “FHA leadership should increase the mortgage insurance premium (MIP) for all products above 20-year terms and maintain MIP for all products below 20-year terms and all refinances.
 FHA should encourage wealth-building homeownership opportunities, which can be accomplished best through shorter-duration mortgages.39 Ideally, Congress would contemplate a fundamental revision of FHA’s statutory restriction of single-family housing mortgage insurance to first-time homebuyers.”
-[Department of Housing and Urban Development, Project 2025, accessed 6/24/24]
+[Department of Housing and Urban Development, Project 2025, accessed 6/24/24]</p>

 <ul>
   <li>● Bankrate: “An FHA mortgage insurance premium (MIP) is an additional fee you pay to